Skip to main content

 Patch panel layoutPatch panel layout

-The view or edit page of that asset (the patch panel) adds a new View Patch Panel Layout button.
+The patch panel's view or edit page includes a View Patch Panel Layout button.

 Patch Panel Layout viewPatch Panel Layout view